php-middleware/phpdebugbar/README.md

 ### PSR-17

-This package is not connected with any PSR-7 implementation - you need to provide it by own.
+This package isn't require any PSR-7 implementation - you need to provide it by own.
 Middleware require ResponseFactory and StreamFactory interfaces.
 [List of existing interfaces](https://packagist.org/providers/psr/http-factory-implementation).

 #### ... and PSR-11

 If you use provided PSR-11 factories, then you container must have services registered as PSR-17 interface's name.
-Example for [zend-diactoros](https://github.com/zendframework/zend-diactoros) implementation:
+Example for [zend-diactoros](https://github.com/zendframework/zend-diactoros) implementation and [Pimple](https://pimple.symfony.com/):

 ```php
 $container[Psr\Http\Message\ResponseInterface::class] = new Zend\Diactoros\ResponseFactory();